SoftwareBrothers/hapijs-mongoose-app-bootstrap/README.md

 withing the app container.

 It will create and populate `./docs` folder with documentation files.
-Also if you set `JSDOC` env to `true` entire documentation will be available under `http://localhost:8080/code`
+Also if you set `JSDOC` env to `true` entire documentation will be served from `http://localhost:8080/code`